When a Future Interest Is Certain

 A future estate is vested when there is a person in being who would have immediate right to the possession of the lands upon the termination of the intermediate or precedent estate.

 A.R.S. § 33-205(A)A vested interest means someone specific is already identified and alive.
 If a parent holds a life estate and their adult child holds the remainder, that remainder is vested.
 The child does not need to wait for a condition to be met.
-They simply need to wait for the life estate to end.
+They simply wait for the life estate to end.

 When the Outcome Is Still Uncertain